tom-23/TasmoManager/README.md

 ## Getting Started / Installation

-Head over to the releases section of this repo and download the .exe, .pkg or .dmg for your system and install!
+Head [here](https://github.com/tom-23/TasmoManager/releases) and click on Assets under the latest version to find installer packages for your system. (.exe for windows and .pkg or .dmg for macOS)
 For a more indepth guide to getting started, head over to the Wiki.

 ## Found a Bug?